 About Darien National Park

-The Darien is the region in Panama with most plants, animals, wildlife, birds diversity, and unique species.
+The Darien is the region in Panama with the most plants, animals, wildlife, birds diversity, and unique species.
 It is a very special place for adventurers, photographers, nature journalists, researchers, nature lovers, students, and general visitors.
-The Darien rainforest is less visited by travellers then the rest of Panama, so you can have a very unique, authentic experience.
+The Darien rainforest is less visited by travelers than the rest of Panama, so you can have a very unique, authentic experience.

 Our tours go to the Darien National Park and surrounding area.
 A trip to the Darien National Park requires a minimum of 4 days.
 Bird watchers or those wanting to visit an Embera village may add an extra day or two.